openaps/docs/docs/Using-openaps-Tools/using.md

 - overwriting files
 - git and diffs
 - plugins (vendors)
-- Consider telling them how to `history` somewhere (or whatever you're supposed to type at the beginning of your session to save the whole history so if you run into snafus, you can spit back a copy of what you've done for trouble shooting help)
+- Consider telling them how to `history` somewhere (or whatever you're supposed to type at the beginning of your session to save the whole history so if you run into snafus, you can spit back a copy of what you've done for trouble shooting help) (I believe the command is `script`, but I'm not certain)